-Each spring, the Transportation Division of Development Services is responsible for the cleanup of approximately 550km of paved road and 150km of sidewalk.
+Each spring, the Roads Operations of Public Works Department is responsible for the cleanup of approximately 550km of paved road and 150km of sidewalk.
 We endeavor to accomplish this task in the most cost effective manner possible while maintaining a high level of service to the residents of Prince George.

 The Street Sweeping Program (Works Notice)

 A detailed daily announcement regarding street sweeping activities can be found here

 During an average winter, approximately 15,000 to 20,000 tonnes of sand is deposited on City streets and sidewalks to improve traction on icy surfaces.
 In the spring, sweeping operations begin when the main roads are clear of ice and when temperatures permit the use of water to suppress dust without freezing.
 As we transition out of winter and when temperatures permit, full sweeping operations run 24 hours per day, Monday to Friday.

 Sweeping operations may be broken down into the following main areas: